Rubius Therapeutics (NASDAQ:RUBY) Shares Gap Up to $8.09

-Rubius Therapeutics, Inc. (NASDAQ:RUBY)’s stock price gapped up before the market opened on Wednesday .
+Rubius Therapeutics, Inc. (NASDAQ:RUBY)’s share price gapped up prior to trading on Wednesday .
 The stock had previously closed at $8.09, but opened at $8.42.
 Rubius Therapeutics shares last traded at $8.54, with a volume of 5,242 shares changing hands.

-Several research firms recently commented on RUBY.
-Zacks Investment Research upgraded shares of Rubius Therapeutics from a “hold” rating to a “buy” rating and set a $11.00 target price for the company in a research note on Tuesday, January 11th.
-Guggenheim cut their target price on shares of Rubius Therapeutics from $32.00 to $25.00 in a research note on Monday, January 3rd.
-Finally, SVB Leerink reiterated a “hold” rating on shares of Rubius Therapeutics in a research note on Monday, December 20th.
+Several equities research analysts have issued reports on the stock.
+Guggenheim lowered their price target on shares of Rubius Therapeutics from $32.00 to $25.00 in a report on Monday, January 3rd.
+Zacks Investment Research raised shares of Rubius Therapeutics from a “hold” rating to a “buy” rating and set a $11.00 target price on the stock in a report on Tuesday, January 11th.
+Finally, SVB Leerink reissued a “hold” rating on shares of Rubius Therapeutics in a report on Monday, December 20th.

-Institutional investors and hedge funds have recently bought and sold shares of the company.
-Point72 Hong Kong Ltd bought a new stake in Rubius Therapeutics during the 3rd quarter worth about $55,000.
+A number of institutional investors have recently added to or reduced their stakes in the business.
 BNP Paribas Arbitrage SA lifted its position in Rubius Therapeutics by 366.9% during the 3rd quarter.
 BNP Paribas Arbitrage SA now owns 8,498 shares of the company’s stock valued at $152,000 after purchasing an additional 6,678 shares during the period.
-Legal & General Group Plc lifted its position in Rubius Therapeutics by 34.3% during the 2nd quarter.
-Legal & General Group Plc now owns 6,376 shares of the company’s stock valued at $155,000 after purchasing an additional 1,629 shares during the period.
-Dynamic Technology Lab Private Ltd acquired a new position in Rubius Therapeutics during the 3rd quarter valued at about $189,000.
-Finally, Arizona State Retirement System lifted its position in Rubius Therapeutics by 10.3% during the 3rd quarter.
-Arizona State Retirement System now owns 10,948 shares of the company’s stock valued at $196,000 after purchasing an additional 1,018 shares during the period.
-95.94% of the stock is currently owned by institutional investors and hedge funds.
+Thrivent Financial for Lutherans increased its stake in Rubius Therapeutics by 173.9% during the 3rd quarter.
+Thrivent Financial for Lutherans now owns 40,782 shares of the company’s stock worth $730,000 after purchasing an additional 25,895 shares in the last quarter.
+Two Sigma Advisers LP increased its stake in Rubius Therapeutics by 345.0% during the 3rd quarter.
+Two Sigma Advisers LP now owns 143,300 shares of the company’s stock worth $2,562,000 after purchasing an additional 111,100 shares in the last quarter.
+Two Sigma Investments LP increased its stake in Rubius Therapeutics by 65.9% during the 3rd quarter.
+Two Sigma Investments LP now owns 246,566 shares of the company’s stock worth $4,409,000 after purchasing an additional 97,910 shares in the last quarter.
+Finally, UBS Group AG increased its stake in Rubius Therapeutics by 133.2% during the 3rd quarter.
+UBS Group AG now owns 81,470 shares of the company’s stock worth $1,457,000 after purchasing an additional 46,537 shares in the last quarter.
+Institutional investors own 95.94% of the company’s stock.

 Rubius Therapeutics, Inc engages in the development of red-cell therapeutic medicines for cancer, autoimmune diseases, hemophilia, and infectious and metabolic diseases.
 The company was founded by Avak Kahvejian, Jordi Mata-Fink, and Noubar Afeyan on April 26, 2013 and is headquartered in Cambridge, MA.